Article

 Rounded multi-storey building

-The Digital Markets, Competition and Consumers Act 2024 will in the main start to take effect in stages later in 2024 and will make important changes to the U.K. merger control thresholds and process.
+The Digital Markets, Competition and Consumers Act 2024 will make important changes to the U.K. merger control thresholds and process.
+Most of these changes will take effect on January 1, 2025.
 There are eight headline points.

 1. No change to voluntary and non-suspensory merger review process